introlab/t-top/documentation/assembly/04_CABLE_ASSEMBLY.md

 11. Crimp `JST XH crimp contacts` onto 4 wires of the bottom side of the `slip ring`.
 12. Insert a `small heat shrink tube` onto each matching wire of the top side of the `slip ring`.
 13. Insert a `big heat shrink tube` onto each the matching wires of the top side of the `slip ring`.

+**TODO Update 14 15 16 17 18 19**

 14. Cut the `grove cable` in half.
 15. Keep one half.
 16. Solder each wire of the `grove cable` to a matching wire of the top side of the `slip ring`.
 17. Install the `small heat shrink tubes`.
 18. Install the `big heat shrink tube`.
-19. Insert the crimp contacts into a `4-position female JST XH connector`, as shown in the following pictures and table.
+19. Insert the crimp contacts into a `3-position female JST XH connector`, as shown in the following pictures and table.
+**TODO Update**
 | `JST XH Connector` | `Grove Cable` |
 | ------------------ | ------------- |
 | Red                | Red           |